- Are you searching and have found the fullness of Truth in the teachings of the Church?

 - Are you Catholic and never completed your initiation Sacraments?

 - Are you curious and just want to learn more?

 - Has the Lord been encouraging youth inquire?

 The Rite of Christian initiation of Adults, known most often as the R.C.I.A. is the restoration of the ancient practice of initiating adults (18 years of age and older) into the Catholic Christian community.
 Christian Initiation is concerned with the fundamental values of the Christian way of life, thus the R.C.I.A., is actually a sacramental process, not a program.
 It is a journey of intellectual, emotional, and spiritual conversion.
 Along the way, R.C.I.A. team mentors and presenters, nurture this conversion process of those individuals seeking membership into the Catholic Church through their support and encouragement.

-Learn more at our RCIA page.
-For more information contact Deacon Vince Latini at email@example.com
+contact Deacon Vince Latini at firstname.lastname@example.org

 Pope Francis said: “ Jesus keeps knocking on our doors, the doors of our lives.
 He doesn't do this by magic, with special effects, with flashing lights and fireworks.
 Jesus keeps knocking on our door in the faces of our brothers and sisters, in the faces of our neighbors, in the faces of those at our side."

 "Our profession of faith begins with God, for God is the First and the Last, the beginning and the end of everything.
 The Credo begins with God the Father, for the Father is the first divine person of the Most Holy Trinity; our Creed begins with the creation of heaven and earth, for creation is the beginning and the foundation of all God's works." ---the Catechism of the Catholic Church, no. 198